mkaz/working-with-go/pages/control-structures.md

 }
 ```

-Go is picky, `else` must be on the same line as closing `if` bracket
+Go is picky, `else` must be on the same line as closing `if` bracket.

 ```go
 if num == 1 {